 An independent contractor can be held liable for a mistake that negatively impacts your business or your clients.

-For example, say an IT consultant hired by your company recommends a much-hyped software as a service (SaaS) to one of your company's clients, but the SaaS doesn't have a reliable backup feature.
-The client ends up losing valuable data and files a professional negligence lawsuit against your company and the consultant, too.
+For example, say an IT consultant hired by your company recommends a much-hyped software as a service (SaaS) to one of your clients.
+Unfortunately, the recommended SaaS doesn't have a reliable backup feature and the client ends up losing valuable data.
+Your client files a professional negligence lawsuit against your company and the consultant, too.

 In a situation like this, contractors should have the insurance protection necessary to pay for their legal costs, including any settlements or judgments rewarded to the client.
 If contractors don’t have coverage, your business may be forced to take on a heavier burden.